 Positions to Hire

 We’re looking to hire program managers for applications areas.
 We’re seeking program managers for the Water Resources program area and the Climate & Resilience program area and possibly for additional areas.
-NASA expects to post the job announcement through USAJOBS in late March 2023, and that serves as the serves as the official announcement of this opportunity.
-NASA plans to use a Direct Hire Authority, and the job announcement will be open for a short period, so we are providing advance notice.
+NASA shared the job announcement through USAJOBS in late March 2023, and that serves as the serves as the official announcement of this opportunity.
+NASA plans to use a Direct Hire Authority, and the job announcement will be open for a short period, so we are providing notice of the opportunity.

 For more information, read our News item and the PDF below.